 Those concerns took a back seat at the meeting because members of the public and the planning board expressed concerns about the proposal’s lack of clarity and some of its provisions.
 Some questioned whether the proposal, on the warrant for the April 11 town meeting, would be understood by voters.

-“I’ve only become more confused by this as the meeting has gone on,” said Jeffrey Dubard, a member of the town’s affordable housing committee.
+“I’ve only become more confused by this as the meeting has gone on,” said Jefrey Dubard, a member of the town’s affordable housing committee.
 Planning board member Amy Upton agreed, saying she didn’t feel the proposal was complete enough to bring to the public.

 Planning board chair Leah Smith acknowledged these concerns, while highlighting the need to move quickly on the updates.